• Skip to primary navigation

 Instructions

-• Wash pears (apples) and dry.
-Cut in half.
-Core the pears by cutting out the step and using a spoon to scoop out the core and seeds.
+• Wash pears and dry.
+Cut in half but leave on the stem for a cute presentation.
+Core the pears and scoop out seeds.

-• Immediately squeeze the lemon juice over the pears (apples) to prevent oxidizing.
+• Immediately squeeze the lemon juice over the pears to prevent browning (oxidizing).

-• Pop your pears in the oven uncovered for about 30- 40 minutes until fork tender and are slightly carmelized.
+• Bake Asian spiced pears in the oven uncovered for about 30 - 40 minutes or until fork tender and are slightly caramelized.

-• Step 7: Serve your Asian spiced pears on a decorative plate with a dollop of whipped coconut whipping cream or Asian spiced yogurt or plain and sprinkle with a little cinnamon.
+• Serve the pear dessert with a dollop of whipped coconut whipping cream, ice cream or even yogurt with a sprinkle of cinnamon.
 Enjoy warm from the oven or at room temperature.

 Notes